Skip to content

 2. Appoint a Deputy to make decisions on behalf of the person.

-The Court has the power to appointment a Deputy regardless of whether there has been a request for them to do so, as long as this is in the person's Best Interests.
+The Court has the power to appointment a Deputy regardless of whether there has been a request for it to do so, if it thinks this is in the person's Best Interests.

 The Court can only appoint a Deputy when: